Hormone Replacement Therapy

 Intramuscular Injections: Testosterone cypionate is used in a dose appropriate level based on lab values and personalized needs.
 This method provides replacement therapy that is relatively short acting requiring quick and near painless injections every 7-14 days.

 Intramuscular Injections.
-Self pay option is $195/month.
+Self pay option is $200/month for men and $100/month for women.
 Most insurances are accepted for this treatment as well.